arschles/athens-workshops/README.md

 - What Athens is and how to integrate it with your project
 - How to get involved with Athens

+## Ready To Get Started?

-Ready to get started?
-Let's go to the [outline](./OUTLINE.md) that has all the steps and links to all the workshops.
+Go check out the [outline](./OUTLINE.md).
+It has all the steps and links to all the workshops.
 Join me for an emoji-filled journey! :rocket:

 ![athens gopher](./images/athens-gopher.png)